tempesta-tech/tempesta/README.md

 is back online it will continue serving this client.

 Session persistence is the highest priority for the method.
-So if the whole primary server group is offline session will be pinned to a server in the backup group if applied.
+So if the whole primary server group is offline new sessions will be pinned to a server in the backup group if applied.
 Backup server will continue serving the client even when the primary group is back online.
-That means that switching from backup server group back to the primary group ends only after all the current sessions pinned to backup server group expires.
+That means that switching from backup server group back to the primary group ends only after all the current sessions pinned to backup server group are expired.

 `allow_failover` option allow Tempesta pin sessions to a new server if the current pinned server went offline.
 Accident will be logged.
 Moving client